-On July 9, 1997, the Nevada State Athletic Commission revoked Tyson's boxing license in a unanimous voice vote, and fined the boxer $3 million for biting Holyfield.
+On July 9, 1997, the Nevada State Athletic Commission revoked Tyson's boxing license in a unanimous voice vote and fined the boxer $3 million for biting Holyfield.
 No longer able to fight, Tyson was aimless and unmoored.
-Several months later, Tyson was dealt another blow when he was ordered to pay boxer Mitch Green $45,000 for his 1988 street-fighting incident.
-Shortly after the court ruling, Tyson landed in the hospital after his motorcycle skidded out of control on a ride through Connecticut.
-The former boxer broke a rib and punctured a lung.
+Several months later, Tyson was dealt another blow when he was ordered to pay boxer Mitch Green $45,000 for a 1988 street-fighting incident.
+Shortly after the court ruling, Tyson landed in the hospital with a broken rib and a punctured lung after his motorcycle skidded out of control on a ride through Connecticut.

 Marriage to Robin Givens, Arrests

-Tyson's rise from childhood delinquent to boxing champ put him at the center of the media's attentions.
+Tyson's rise from childhood delinquent to boxing champ put him at the center of the media's attention.
 Met with sudden fame, Tyson began partying hard and stepping out with various Hollywood stars.
-In the 80s, Tyson set his sights on television actress Robin Givens.
+In the '80s, Tyson set his sights on actress Robin Givens.
 The couple began dating, and on February 7, 1988, he and Givens married in New York.

 But Tyson's game seemed to be on the decline, and after several close calls in the ring, it became clear that the boxer's edge was slipping.
 Once known for his complicated offensive and defensive moves, Tyson seemed to continually rely on his one-punch knockout move to finish his bouts.
-The boxer blamed his long-time trainer, Rooney, for his struggle in the ring and fired him in mid 1988.
+The boxer blamed his long-time trainer, Rooney, for his struggles in the ring and fired him in mid-1988.

 As his game was falling apart, so was Tyson's marriage to Givens.
 Allegations of spousal abuse began to surface in the media in June of 1988, and Givens and her mother demanded access to Tyson's money for a down payment on a $3 million home in New Jersey.
 That same year, police were called to Tyson's home after he began throwing furniture out of the window and forced Givens and her mother to leave the home.